Fair Usage Policy

 Spamming is not only harmful because of its negative impact on consumer attitudes toward businesses that supply Email and interconnection services, but also because it can overload our network and disrupt service to other customers.

-As a user of our email service platforms sending direct marketing emails:
+As a user of Focus Group email service platforms sending direct marketing emails:

 a) include a conspicuous notice identifying the message as an advertisement or a commercial solicitation

 b) provide a valid physical postal address in each email your send